awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

      ]
    ```

-1. In the `containerDefinitions` section, define a container with `mountPoints` that reference the name of the defined bind mount and the `containerPath` value to mount the bind mount at on the container\.
+1. In the `containerDefinitions` section, define a container with `mountPoints` values that reference the name of the defined bind mount and the `containerPath` value to mount the bind mount at on the container\.

    ```
      "containerDefinitions": [